Paxil Birth Defects

-As evidence continues to mount regarding the dangers of the antidepressant Paxil – especially to unborn babies – The Driscoll Firm, P.C., is investigating injury claims of birth defects in infants whose mothers took the drug while expecting.
+As evidence continues to mount regarding the dangers of the antidepressant Paxil – especially to unborn babies – The Driscoll Firm, LLC, is investigating injury claims of birth defects in infants whose mothers took the drug while expecting.

 Paxil is a widely-prescribed drug approved by the U.S. Food and Drug Administration (FDA) to treat clinical depression and other psychiatric conditions.
 The FDA has advised women that it should usually not be taken during pregnancy.
 Studies have shown that taking Paxil during pregnancy puts unborn babies at risk of defects, including holes in the walls of the chambers of the heart.

 In one study that tracked more than 3,500 pregnant women, Paxil was linked to twice as many major birth defects as other antidepressants, according to the FDA.